 Remission is the primary goal for people with Crohn’s disease.
-Biologic therapies can help achieve remission by reducing symptoms, as well as healing damage to intestines caused by inflammation.
+Biologic therapies can help you achieve remission by reducing symptoms, as well as provide healing for damage to intestines caused by inflammation.

 Biologic therapies work by blocking certain chemicals that cause inflammation in your intestines.

 Most biologics for Crohn’s disease block a protein called tumor necrosis factor (TNF).
 Other biologics block immune cells called integrins, and others act on proteins called interleukin-23 (IL-23) and interleukin-12 (IL-12).
 This is how biologic therapies stop inflammation in the gut.

 Anti-TNF biologics bind and block a protein that promotes inflammation in your intestines and also other organs and tissues.

 Many people benefit from these medications, sometimes seeing an improvement immediately or anywhere up to 8 weeks.